Project Mentor: Professor Khanjan Mehta, Creative Inquiry

 Save Tuba is a mobile game application for students aged eight to eleven to help them develop sustainable behaviors through gamification and inquiry-based learning techniques.
 Save Tuba engages its users emotionally through the main character Tuba, an endangered saiga antelope found in the Kazakh Steppe.
 Elementary school students interact with this character while completing learning exercises and activities to gain a practical understanding of applied sustainability and develop sustainable habits.
 Besides positive habit formation and behavioral change, engaging with game characters and emotions have also been shown to improve children’s long-term memory and cognitive abilities such as creative problem-solving.

-The Save Tuba team will work closely with students and faculty from Almaty Management University, Abai University, the Kazakh Education Ministry, and other stakeholders to pilot the app in several schools over the next year.
+The Save Tuba team will work closely with the faculty from Abai Pedagogical University, Almaty Management University, the Kazakh Education Ministry, and other stakeholders (student volunteers, public/private schools, project managers) to maintain the pilot program in several schools over the next year.
 We are seeking students from all majors across campus with a deep interest in sustainability education and action.
-Students with graphic design skills and app design/development skills are particularly welcome.
+Students with exceptional communication skills and interest in intercultural collaboration are particularly welcome.

 To learn more about the Save Tuba team: https://savetuba.blog/